postcss/postcss/README.md

 Because of this background difference, PostCSS:

-* better works with source map, because it should update map from previous step (like Sass compiling)
+* Better works with source map, because it should update map from previous step (like Sass compiling).
-* saves all your spaces and code style, because it can be worked in text editor plugins
+* Saves all your spaces and code style, because it can be worked in text editor plugins.
-* has safer parser, because it can be used for legacy code
+* Has safer parser, because it can be used for legacy code.
+Only PostCSS can parse all hacks from [Browserhacks.com](http://browserhacks.com/).
-* has high level API to clean your processor from common tasks
+* Has high level API to clean your processor from common tasks.

 [Myth]:   http://www.myth.io/
 [Rework]: https://github.com/visionmedia/rework